tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 Let's go over what's going on in this component.

-- We import the necessary components from `react` and `react-native` for building our component.
+- We import the necessary components from React and React Native for building our component.
-- We import our `globals` styles object, as well as the `NavigationBar` and `Icon` components from our recently installed `npm` packages.
+- We import our global styles object, as well as the `NavigationBar` and `Icon` components from our recently installed npm packages.
 - We bind our class methods in the `constructor` function.
 We need to bind them so that the value of `this` that corresponds to the class instance itself persists.
 - We define our `visitLanding` method, which routes the `Navigator` to the `Landing` component.
 - We render our content with the `render` method.

-To view our content now, we can simply `import` the component in `index.ios.js` and render it.
+To view our content now, we can simply import the component in `index.ios.js` and render it.

 ```javascript
 index.ios.js